zeelich7/Coursera-3---Getting-and-cleaning-dat/CodeBook.md

 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 <h1>Variables</h1>
-Information about the variables (including units!) in the data set not contained in the tidy data features_train, features_test, activity_train, activity_test, subject_train, subject_test are data frames used to store the data from the data files features_data, activity_data, subject_data contain the merged data frames combined_data contains the final merged data for features activity and subject
+Information about the variables in the data set not contained in the tidy data.

+features_train, features_test, activity_train, activity_test, subject_train, subject_test are data frames used to store the data from the data files
+features_data, activity_data, subject_data contain the merged data frames
+combined_data contains the final merged data for features activity and subject